Hyurl/hyurl.github.io/cool-node/Docs/WritingHttpControllers.md

 module.exports = class extends HttpController{
     index(){
-        //This operation will send the template /App/Views/HttpTest/index.html
+        // This action will send the template /App/Views/HttpTest/index.html
-        //to the client.
+        // to the client.
         return this.view();
     }

     getShowOther(){
-        //This operation will send the template
+        // This action will send the template
         // /App/Views/HttpTest/ShowOther.html to the client, and pass the
-        //variable `title` to it.
+        // variable `title` to it.
         return this.view({title: "Cool-Node"});
     }

     getShowAnother(){
-        //You can explicitly give the template name if the template does not
+        // You can explicitly give the template name if the template does not
-        //match the method name.
+        // match the method name.
         return this.view("HttpTest/show-another");
     }
 }